danyelasuzy/frontend_fitness_app/README.md

     Backend: Developed with Node.js and Express, with MongoDB as the database.
     Deployment: Hosted on Heroku for accessibility and ease of use.

-🛠️ Our Process

-We adopted a modular approach, splitting the project into frontend and backend repositories.
-This ensures that edits to the codebase are straightforward and maintainable.

-Here’s our original Figma design: https://www.figma.com/design/ljfKmAzIri14fPM2iFofv2/PathBuddy?node-id=0-1&p=f&t=S1AwaUMuMgQtirGN-0

 🚧 Goals We Didn't Achieve

-While we've accomplished a lot, there are a few features that remain unfinished due to time and budget constraints:
+While we've accomplished a lot, there are a few features that remain unfinished:

 ❌ Tracking System with Map API

-    Initially, we planned to integrate a map API for automated progress tracking, but due to high costs and limited time, we pivoted to a manual input system.
+    Initially, we planned to integrate a map API for automated progress tracking, but due to time and budget constraints, we pivoted to a manual input system.

 ❌ Progress Saving